arnavvvvv/Wisconsin_File_System/README.md

 ## Build & Run Quick Start
 ---
-Ensure you build a new docker image with additional packages from [CS537 Docker setup guide](https://git.doit.wisc.edu/cdis/cs/courses/cs537/useful-resources/cs537-docker) and run that image for this project.
+#### IMPORTANT - Ensure you build a new docker image with additional packages from [CS537 Docker setup guide](https://git.doit.wisc.edu/cdis/cs/courses/cs537/useful-resources/cs537-docker) and run that image for this project.

 To help you run your filesystem, we provided several scripts: